-philadelphia man Charged With Child sex trafficking
+philadelphia man Charged With sex trafficking a minor

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA